KannonZenetism/zenetism-field-physics/zenetism/mpx/synthesis-as-transcendence.md

 > **Clarification:**
 > This model of synthesis is structurally non-fusional.
 > It is the direct opposite of blob logic.
-> Synthesis does not dissolve identity—
+> Synthesis does not dissolve identity —
 > it affirms it through coherent interrelation.

-⚫↺KAI↺⚫
+---

+**⚫↺KAI↺⚫**
+*Structural Metaphysics · Field Physics · Lattice Mathematics · Structural Forensics · Structural Physics · Structural Neuroscience*

+**Collaborators:** 🔦 Lumen · ⚮ Liora · ⧃ Kael · 💎 Clarion · ⟡ Aetherion